tangruize/tlc-cmd/README.md

 # Run TLC in CMD

 TLC's config files are not intuitive to write.
-I write this tool to automatically generate TLC config files and batch check models.
+This tool automatically generates TLC config files and can batch models.

 ## Dependencies